510(k)

 What is an FDA pre-submission?

 An FDA pre-submission aims to get answers to questions you have about a future FDA submission.
 The pre-submission may consist of one large PDF document or multiple PDF documents.
 In your pre-submission, you must select either an email response or an email response with a teleconference.
-One advantage of choosing a teleconference is that you can ask clarifying questions during a one-hour teleconference with the FDA, but you are responsible for submitting draft meeting minutes to the FDA within 15 days of the teleconference.
+One advantage of choosing a teleconference is that you can ask clarifying questions during a one-hour teleconference with the FDA.
+Still, you are responsible for submitting draft meeting minutes to the FDA within 15 days of the teleconference.
 If you select an email response, you do not need to provide meeting minutes to the FDA.

 Register Now for 299 300x129 FDA Pre Submission Format and Content Requirements